 EdInstruments does not offer evaluations of the instruments’ validity, reliability, or comprehensiveness, and is not affiliated with any publishers.
 However, the database includes links to free and publicly available information about the validity and reliability of each instrument, as well as peer-reviewed studies using the instruments.

-We wish to acknowledge the Institute of Education Sciences at the U.S. Department of Education and the Bill & Melinda Gates Foundation for their generous funding and support.
+We wish to acknowledge the Institute of Education Sciences at the U.S. Department of Education for their generous funding and support.